 - zinterstore BoyBands 2 NewKids Nsync

-zinterstore will return an integer showing the number of elements stored to the destination sorted set.
+zinterstore will return an integer showing the number of elements stored in the destination sorted set.
 Because

 Nsync only share one member,